okayamat/sinc-colloc-volterra/README.md

 The name of the program denotes the method and example number.
 For example, SE_nyst_ex1.c denotes the SE-Sinc-Nyström method for Example 1, and RZ_coll_ex2.c denotes the SE-Sinc-collocation method by Rashidinia and Zarebnia for Example 2.

+Cephes Math Library is used for computation of the sine integral, and necessary files (mconf.h, polevl.c, sici.c) are included.
 LAPACK in Apple's Accelerate framework is used for computation of the system of linear equations.
 If you want to use another LAPACK library, modify make files according to your installation.

 Each program solves those problems increasing N as N = 5, 10, 15, 20, ...,
 and outputs N, maximum error over the target interval, and computation